How to Respond to Common Late Payment Excuses (and Get Paid Faster)

 - Offer an easy payment method: If your client’s invoice issues are ongoing, encourage them to switch to a direct debit system or an online payment portal.
 It eliminates the chance for emails or cheques to get lost.

-2. “Your Cheque is in the Mail”
+2. “Your Cheque is in the Post”

 So, what’s next?